pytest-dev/pyfakefs/docs/intro.rst

   considered as reference systems, additionally the tests are run in Docker containers with the latest CentOS, Debian, Fedora and Ubuntu images.

+- pyfakefs may not work correctly if file system functions are patched by other means (e.g. using `unittest.mock.patch`) - see :ref:`usage_with_mock_open` for more information

 History
 -------
 pyfakefs was initially developed at Google by